ballerina-platform/module-ballerinax-salesforce/README.md

    ##### Parameters
    * sobjectName: The relevant sobject name
    ##### Returns
-   * response message
-   * Error occured
+   * Response message or Error occured

 [getDeletedRecords()](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/dome_get_deleted.htm?search_text=deleted)
 Retrieves the list of individual records that have been deleted within the given timespan for the specified object